Scientist↔Survivor Program: Cancer Health Disparities

 13th AACR Conference on the science of cancer health disparities in racial/ethnic minorities and the medically underserved

-Applications for AACR’s Scientist↔Survivor Program®: Cancer Health Disparities will be available in Summer 2020.
+Applications for AACR’s Scientist↔Survivor Program®: Cancer Health Disparities are not being accepted for 2020.

 The AACR Science of Cancer Health Disparities conferences advance the understanding of, and ultimately help to eliminate, the disparities that represent a major public health problem in our country.
 Reflecting this transdisciplinary field, professionals from academia, industry, government, and the community are brought together to promote the exchange of novel ideas, discuss the latest findings in the field, and stimulate the development of new research on cancer health disparities.